arth-simon/edge_tpu_lane_detection/README.md

-# Lane Detector implementation in Keras
+# Lane Detector Fork for SmartRollerz DHBW - Lane Detection on Coral Edge TPU

-Lane Detection for the interdisciplinary autonomous driving challenge "Caudri" as part of the Smart Rollerz Team.
+Hello,
+this repository is part of the bigger DHBW Smart Rollerz project (https://dhbw-smartrollerz.org/).
+We work on a autonmous model car for a interdisciplinary university competition.

+Ben Schlauch and Alwin Zomotor try to bring Edge TPU Lane Detection with this architecture to our car.

 ## Contents
 - [Lane Detector implementation in Keras](#lane-detector-implementation-in-keras)